Frequently Asked Questions

 How far in advance should I contact you?

 I would recommend getting in touch as early as you can, as I'm booked up well in advance of many dates.
-There's always a high demand for high-quality services - not just DJs, but venues, caterers, and so on.
+There's always a high demand for high-quality DJs, just as there is for high-quality venues, catering, etc.

 Can I see you working before I book you?